 Here are a few ‘typography in email’ tips that will come handy when you are all set to select the best font for your next email marketing campaign:

-- choose a font that is appropriate for your email — a business email in Comic Sans can work against you;
+- choose a font that is appropriate for your email — a business email in Comic Sans will work against you;

 - maintain a standard line spacing — 1 ½ size of the font size — in the emails;